Public Space Play Plan for 2030, as part of the ‘Barcelona: a play-friendly city’ initiative. Playing in the squares

 The aim of this initiative is to encourage children to meet in squares and in parks to play.
 In turn, this will contribute towards creating more suitable urban environments for growing up and making the most of childhood.
 So, ‘Playing in the squares’ is an initiative that offers specific actions through periodic encouragement of play and activities in Barcelona’s squares which boosts the public space’s role as a space for education that promotes comprehensive, healthy development among the city’s children and adolescents.
 It is made up of actions that promote fun on squares, in order to enrich the urban environment for children, families and the community while making sure the public space becomes a place for positive relationships and for learning.

-This is a fold-up play area made up of different play corners (construction, symbolic play, board games, etc.) adapted to different age brackets.
-The play area is assembled and dismantled according to the service hours.
-When it is not in operation, the games and toys are stored in some sort of hut.
-This is a fixed play area run by supervisors who specialise in games.
-They make sure the space is operating properly and help with the games.
+- Guingueta of games: A pop-up play area consisting of different play corners (building blocks, symbolic games, board games, etc.) adapted to different age groups.
+The play area is set up and taken down according to the service schedule.
+When not in use, the games and toys are stored in a playhouse or similar structure.
+It is a permanent play area run by specialized play monitors who ensure that the space runs smoothly and supervise the games.

 We play in the squares (Spanish)